Surgeon’s book explores high-stress jobs and mental health

 That something special

-This is more than just top-notch service; it is also a practice in sustainability.
-That's because they don't cut down the whole tree to sell it.
-Instead, trees grow for at least 10 years before the top portion is harvested.
-The lower ring of branches then compete to become the new top.
+Trees grow for at least 10 years before the top portion is harvested.
+The lower ring of branches then competes to become the new top.
 Three to five branches are removed, with the strongest ones left to become the site for two or more Christmas trees to grow from a single trunk, all with the same roots.

-While the employees carefully preserve and cultivate future trees, the families who come to the Julian Christmas Tree Ranch are also preserving the past and forming new memories.
+While the employees carefully preserve and cultivate future trees, the families who come to the Julian Christmas Tree Ranch are preserving the past and forming new memories.
+And this year, a "wind phone" has been added to the experience.

 From rancher to hospice care

-Eventually as Kelly's father grew older, she and her husband happily assumed the role of running the family business with the help of their sons.
-Then, Kelly's father passed away in hospice care in 2001.
+While Kelly admits that she is very busy due to her two important roles, she says she wouldn’t change anything.
+Over the years, she and her husband, Ed, happily assumed the role of running the family business with the help of their sons as her father grew older.
+Then, Kelly’s father passed away in hospice care in 2001.

 Kelly immediately fell in love with the work and several years later, a full-time position became available.
 Her passion and experience as a volunteer made her a natural fit for the role of manager of volunteer services.